There are two ways you can sponsor the Groundwater Fate & Transport Interest Group:

 - Support the delivery of seminars and discussion panels on these key topics using relevant industry events around Australasia

-Frederic is a hydrogeologist approaching 20 years of experience.
+Frederic is a hydrogeologist with 20 years of experience.
 He is passionate about contaminant hydrogeology, groundwater tracing using environmental and applied tracers and doing hand-drawings with colour pencils when developing conceptual models.

 Camillo Coladonato – Dow Chemical